Gfinity: History

 Gfinity was founded in 2012 and merged with online league and tournament platform the Warped Gaming League (WGL) in 2013.
 The company held its first event G1 in July 2013, followed by G2 in October and G3 in August 2014, which included $30,000 Call of Duty, $7,500 FIFA and $15,000 StarCraft tournaments.
 In February 2015, Gfinity hosted the Call of Duty European Championships at London's Royal Opera House.
 The following month, it partnered with cinema chain Vue to open the UK's first dedicated esports venue for the inaugural Gfinity Championships, which included tournaments for Hearthstone, FIFA and Counter-Strike: Global Offensive.
 The event, which included 23 weekly tournaments, attracted over 58 million viewers.

 In 2016, Gfinity hosted the first Formula E Race Off, the Halo World Championship Tour, the Vainglory European Winter Championship, the Call of Duty World League Summer Masters, and many more tournaments.
 Also in May, the Battlefield 1 global reveal event took place at the Gfinity Arena, including the premiere of the game's official trailer.
 In 2017, it was announced that Gfinity had partnered with American cable television provider Medicom.
 Later that year, the company was chosen by Microsoft as the official tournament partner for the Forza Racing Championship.
 Recent partnerships include Formula One, the Premier League, Abu Dhabi Motorsport Management, Microsoft, Activision Blizzard, Amazon.com, BT Sport and the Sky Group.

 In March 2020, Gfinity CEO Graham Wallace and executive chairman Garry Cook stepped down from their roles; they were replaced, respectively, by global brand officer John Clarke and the company's co-founder Neville Upton.
 The same month, the company was selected to operate the online qualifiers and playoffs for the inaugural ePremier League USA by NBC Sports.
 In April, Gfinity hosted the ePL Invitational tournament for Sky Sports, from which the prize fund was donated to the #PlayersTogether initiative to benefit the National Health Service.
 The tournament was viewed by over 150 million people across all channels.
 After signing a multi-year agreement to deliver the F1 Esports Series, Gfinity delivered eight virtual races during the 2020 Formula One season postponement.

-In May 2020, Gfinity announced the creation of a new digital media group within the company, Gfinity Digital Media (GDM), headed up by Talal Musa.
+In May 2020, Gfinity announced the creation of a new digital media group within the company, Gfinity Digital Media (GDM), now headed up by Rebekah Billingsley as managing director.
 With its launch, GDM also revealed Gfinity Plus, a digital rewards programme that supports gamer forums and facilitates data collection, which launched in July.